Competitio

 Negotiations are driven by market power dynamics, competition, tactical skill and preparation.

-The most successful companies create the biggest value differences.
-We model the incentives and likely counter-moves of your stakeholders game-theoretically, so your strategy targets exactly where the most value is created.
+The most successful companies create and secure the most value.
+We think the interests of all your partners fully through – so your strategy targets exactly where the most is created for you.

 Let's talk about your situation.